-Informed consent and assent, if necessary, must be obtained before conducting any study-specific procedures (i.e., all of the procedures described in the protocol).
-The process of obtaining informed consent (and assent, if necessary) must be documented in the patient source documents.
+Informed consent must be obtained before conducting any study-specific procedures (i.e., all of the procedures described in the protocol).
+The process of obtaining informed consent must be documented in the patient source documents.

 Any changes to the proposed consent form suggested by the investigator must be agreed to by the Sponsor before submission to the IRB/EC, and a copy of the approved version and the notice of approval must be provided to the Sponsor's designated monitor after IRB/EC approval.